 Small and medium-sized corporations and their shareholder(s) will often use shareholder loans for two distinct purposes.
-The first purpose is for shareholder(s) to borrow cash from the corporation for personal expenditures.
-The second purpose is for the corporation to borrow funds from shareholders for purposes such as increasing cash on hand, funding investments in capital assets, or paying forecasted expenses.
+First, shareholder(s) borrow cash from the corporation for personal expenditures.
+Second, the corporation borrows funds from shareholders for purposes such as increasing cash on hand, funding investments in capital assets, or paying forecasted expenses.

-This ultimate guide to shareholder loans in Canada will walk you through these two types of shareholder loans and important things to consider when providing or receiving loans from a corporation’s shareholders.
+This ultimate guide to shareholder loans in Canada will walk you through its two types.
+Further, it highlights important things to consider when providing or receiving loans from a corporation’s shareholders.

 Shareholder Loans: Corporate Asset and Shareholder Liability

 The shareholder of a corporation may take funds from the company to pay for personal expenses or make a personal purchase.
-These cash withdrawals by shareholders are often unplanned, and the corporation’s bookkeeper will need to record the withdrawal accordingly.
+These cash withdrawals by shareholders are often unplanned.
+Therfore, the corporation’s bookkeeper will need to record the withdrawal accordingly.
 For example, let’s say a shareholder took $1,000 from the corporation’s bank account to pay their personal rent.
 The bookkeeper would record the following journal entry:

 Journal entry: Shareholder Loan Receivable